swiftlang/swift/docs/ABI/TypeMetadata.rst

   describe the existential container layout used to represent values of the type.
 The word is laid out as follows:

-  * The **number of witness tables** is stored in the least significant 31 bits.
+  * The **number of witness tables** is stored in the least significant 24 bits.
     Values of the protocol type contain this number of witness table pointers in their layout.
+  * The **special protocol kind** is stored in 6 bits starting at bit 24.
+Only one special protocol kind is defined: the `Error` protocol has value 1.
+  * The **superclass constraint indicator** is stored at bit 30.
+When set, the protocol type includes a superclass constraint (described below).
   * The **class constraint** is stored at bit 31.
 This bit is set if the type is **not** class-constrained, meaning that struct, enum, or class values can be stored in the type.
 If not set, then only class values can be stored in the type, and the type uses a more efficient layout.

-  Note that the field is pointer-sized, even though only the lowest 32 bits are currently inhabited on all platforms.
-These values can be derived from the `protocol descriptor`_ records, but are pre-calculated for convenience.

 - The **number of protocols** that make up the protocol composition is stored at **offset 2**.
-For the "any" types ``Any`` or ``Any : class``, this is zero.
+For the "any" types ``Any`` or ``AnyObject``, this is zero.
 For a single-protocol type ``P``, this is one.
 For a protocol composition type ``P & Q & ...``, this is the number of protocols.

+- If the **superclass constraint indicator** is set, type metadata for the superclass follows at the next offset.

-- The **protocol descriptor vector** begins at **offset 3**.
-This is an inline array of pointers to the `protocol descriptor`_ for every protocol in the composition, or the single protocol descriptor for a protocol type.
-For an "any" type, there is no protocol descriptor vector.
+- The **protocol vector** follows.
+This is an inline array of pointers to descriptions of each protocol in the composition.
+Each pointer references either a Swift `protocol descriptor`_ or an Objective-C `Protocol`; the low bit will be set to indicate when it references an Objective-C protocol.
+For an "any" or "AnyObject" type, there is no protocol descriptor vector.

 Metatype Metadata
 ~~~~~~~~~~~~~~~~~